OspreyProject/Osprey/.github/TERMS.md

 ## 4. Non-Commercial Use

 Osprey is made available on a non-commercial basis for end users, researchers, and organizations using it for their own internal purposes.

-## 5. Commercial Use of the Hosted Service

-The hosted Osprey proxy service and any public APIs made available through it are provided for the project's non-commercial use.
+The hosted Osprey proxy service and any public APIs made available through it are likewise provided for the project's non-commercial use.

+Restrictions on commercial use of the hosted Service are described in Section 6 (Acceptable Use).

-## 6. No Guarantee of Detection
+## 5. No Guarantee of Detection

 Osprey is a security aid only.
 We do not guarantee that the Service will detect, block, or correctly classify every malicious, phishing, scam-related, deceptive, or otherwise unsafe site or URL.

-Threat intelligence can be incomplete, delayed, unavailable, or inaccurate, and third-party providers may affect the coverage or availability of the Service.
+Threat intelligence can be incomplete, delayed, unavailable, or inaccurate.
 You are responsible for your own security decisions and for how you use the results provided by Osprey.

-## 7. Acceptable Use
+## 6. Acceptable Use

 Please do not use the Service to: